 This post may contain affiliate links.
 Click here for more info.

-When I thought about doing a series of Christmas steam oven recipes, turkey was one of the first things which came to mind because people ask me about it every year for their own holiday tables.
+When I thought about doing a series of Christmas steam oven recipes, turkey was one of the first things which came to mind because people ask me about it every year for their own holiday tables (US readers tend to ask about it for Thanksgiving, but here in Australia, and in the UK, turkey is a Christmas staple).
 But here’s the thing: I never cook a turkey at Christmas!
-There are a few reasons – for one, after the inevitable insanity leading up to Christmas day we are all about relaxed cooking and eating on the day itself – anything which can be cooked or prepared ahead is going to win out over a roast dinner with lots of moving parts to coordinate.
-But the biggest reason is that it’s almost always hot on Christmas day here, and heating up the house any further in order to cook a gargantuan bird* is not my idea of fun.
+For one, after the inevitable insanity leading up to Christmas, we are all about relaxed cooking and eating on the day itself.
+Anything which can be cooked or prepared ahead is going to win out over a roast dinner with lots of moving parts to coordinate.
+But the biggest reason is that it’s almost always hot on Christmas day here, and heating up the house further in order to cook a gargantuan bird* is not my idea of fun.

 Also, it might be sacrilege to say so, but I’m just not a big fan of turkey meat when there are so many other good things we could eat at Christmas.
 Glazed ham!
 Roast duck (coming soon to a blog near you)!
 Seafood!
 Not to mention the endless array of possible side dishes.
 And the big reason I think we should celebrate Christmas in general (you know, apart from the actual Christmas part of it): a groaning dessert buffet.
 I have little desire to fill my belly with poultry protein when I could be saving room for mince pies, chocolates, pudding (also coming soon, I know there are quite a few of you wondering about steaming your Christmas dessert!) and all the cookies.